guarner8/uva-problems/README.md

 # UVA-Problems

-Variety of UVA-Problems with spec solved.
+UVA-Problems solved.

-The problems are separated by problem number.
+All problems are organized in the following manner:
+<Problem Number> --- problem.pdf
+                 |-- solution.<file format>

+Every problem has passed uva judge and is written in either Java or C++.